-Formally, from the network perspective, the psychological dimensions previously found are instead communities in the network118.
-These communities are clusters of nodes (social inferences) that are densely connected, sharing more similar activation patterns than other nodes in the network (Figure 6).
+Formally, from the network perspective, the psychological dimensions previously found reflect potential communities in the network118.
+These communities are clusters of densely connected nodes that share similar activation patterns (Fig. 6).
 Empirical findings from both personality and person perception research have demonstrated the high similarity between traditional dimensions and communities in the network20,61,119.
 These activation-based communities can vary flexibly depending on the environmental inputs, explaining why dimension-like structures found in prior research vary dramatically depending on the stimuli7,12,27,83.
-Taken together, we argue that psychological dimensions found in prior research are not fixed, functional structures that drives social inferences, but instead emergent structures from the small-world mind.
+Taken together, we argue that dimensions found in prior research are not fixed, functional structures that drives social inferences, but instead emergent properties of the network.